 Getting an Assessment for Dyslexia.

 Dyslexia is not considered a medical issue and forms no part of medical training.
-Although dyslexia is recognised under the Equality Act/Disability Discrimination Act, unlike other disabilities diagnosis is not funded by the NHS.
+Although dyslexia is recognised under the Equality Act, unlike other disabilities diagnosis is not funded by the NHS.
 A GP would therefore not normally be able to help with funding a diagnostic assessment for dyslexia and would not have knowledge of appropriate assessors.

 In a very few cases where undiagnosed dyslexic difficulties may be a significant issue in the case of serious mental health problems, it may sometimes be possible for an assessment to be funded under the NHS.

 These are short tests designed to flag up the probability of dyslexic difficulties.
 They are not a diagnosis and do not analyse the nature of an individual’s dyslexic profile, which can vary considerably between people with dyslexia both in the nature of the particular difficulties and in their severity.

 A good starting point is to complete our Adult Checklist.

 We also have an excellent adult screening test linked to our website, Spot Your Potential which produces a report to save or print off.
 This test is estimated to be 90% accurate in predicting dyslexia.

 Further extensive checklists can be obtained from http://www.workingwithdyslexia.com.

 A screening test would indicate the probability of dyslexia as low, medium or high.
 No screening test is 100% reliable in its prediction and there may be a few false positives or false negatives.
 For instance, well compensated people with less severe dyslexia may not be flagged up in a screening test.